 “I received a scary call from a group saying that my credit card has been flagged for fraud.
 They threatened me that I needed to pay off $1,500 or end up incurring heavily in attorney fees, fines or worse a bail.
 I knew this is likely to be a scam and I contacted Lemberg Law who responded immediately and took over the case.
 I really appreciate the efforts of the entire legal team for putting an end to what seemed to be a mountain to me.”If a debt collection agency has violated the FDCPA, you’ve got rights.
 Many consumers have successfully sued debt collection agencies in federal court.
 When they do, they could be given up to $1,000 dollars in statutory damages for violations of the FDCPA.
 Since the law also has what’s known as a fee shifting provision, the violating debt collector must cover the customer’s court costs and legal fees.

-The brief answer is also yes.
+The brief answer is probably yes.
 And won’t charge you a cent for a consultation or our aid.
-To speak with a representative directly and immediately call 844-685-9200 for a free, no obligation case evaluation.

 Have you had a bad experience with this agency’s debt collectors?
 Sound off and share your experience with other visitors in the comment box below.